Deathspike/animesync/README.md

 ## Basic Instructions

-### Log In
+### Authentication

-Since streaming services require active subscriptions to access all content, you may want to log into your account.
-To access content, `animesync` uses a private instance of *Google Chrome*.
-This private instance does not share information with your normal instance, so even if you are already logged in there, `animesync` does not know of it.
-To launch *Google Chrome* and manually log in, you can use:

-    animesync browser

-You will see a message at the top of the window, "Chrome is being controlled by automated test software".
-This indicates that `animesync` is connected and controlling the browser instance.
-This approach works, but both *Crunchyroll* and *Funimation* occassionally log you out.
-To prevent that, `animesync` can be configured with credentials and log in on your behalf.
+Streaming services require paid subscriptions to access all content, so can provide `animesync` with your credentials.

 #### Crunchyroll